scripting-drafts/Conversational-Bot/README.md

-# Reddit-Deep-Learning
+# General Usage

 Run the scraper with reddit_to_csv.py, make pairs (pairs.txt) out of the csv file (reddit-fetch.csv) with extract-pairs.py and train your model with DL_Chatbot.py.
-For the sake of coherence in the conversations I recommend you to run the scraper on a single subreddit.
+For the sake of coherence in the conversations I recommend running the scraper on a single subreddit.

 # Basic tuning for data modeling and training